valkyrie-fnd/valkyrie/example/README.md

 - `URL` - base path to game provider server for requests such as gamelaunch and render
 - `auth` - "key - value" map for whatever auth fields are needed for the specific provider
 - `provider_specific` - are there any other configuration that is needed for a specific provider? put them here.

+See [caleta configuration](../provider/caleta/docs/index.md) for reference, as well as the [website](https://valbyrie.bet/docs/get-started/configuration) documentation.

 ## Looking at the code
 [router.go](./example-game-provider/router.go) can be a good starting point.
 In there we set up the endpoints for the providers wallet api as well as the endpoints the operator will use to communicate with the game provider server.